CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 LDAP(S) is an optional configuration.
 If configured, CIS-CAT Pro Dashboard will only authenticate with the active directory users and default CIS-CAT Dashboard users will be disabled.
 LDAP/Active Directory will be used to manage user authentication and permissions within CCPD.

 LDAP/AD roles and user properties such as firstname, lastname and email will be imported.
-If the user doesn't exist in CCPD, the username will be created on login and granted with a basic user role (ROLE\_USER) by default along with LDAP Roles.
+If the user doesn't exist in CCPD, the username will be created on login and granted with a basic user role (ROLE_USER) by default along with LDAP Roles.

-**Requirements:**
+**Requirements for LDAP/AD setup on system:**

-- LDAP/AD email address is required to contain a valid value
+- Email address is required to contain a valid value
-- LDAP/AD group name must be uppercase
+- Group name must be uppercase
-- LDAP/AD must contain a user called api user to support token generation
+- Must contain a user called api user to support token generation

+**Additional Requirements for LDAPS**

-- LDAPS configuration must add the certificate to Dashboard's utilized java truststore
+- Certificate added to Dashboard's utilized java truststore
-- LDAPS requires port 636 availability
+- Port 636 availability

 ![](img/Installer_LDAP.png)

-**Example Active Directory Configuration**
+**Configuration Parameters**

 | Configuration         |    Description |